-This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under Grant Agreement No. 633053.
+This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.
-Authors would like to express our gratitude to The Research Institute of Energy and Resources and The Institute of Engineering Research at Seoul National University.
+Authors would like to express our gratitude to The Research Institute of Energy and Resources, Seoul National University.
 This research was supported by R&D Program No. CN1901 through the National Fusion Research Institute of Korea (NFRI) funded by the Government funds.
 This work was supported by National R&D Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Science & ICT (NRF-2019M1A7A1A03089798).